Attentis-Consulting-Inc/validation-scripts/README.md

 # SFDX project validation scripts

 Shell scripts with a single entry point for performing a series of code quality validations on an SFDX project.
+These validations are:

+- [Prettier](https://prettier.io/) code formatting, according to the project's local `prettierrc` and `prettierignore` files
+- No trailing whitespace
+- Space-based indentation only
+- [PMD](https://pmd.github.io/) static code analysis on all apex files
+- [ESLint](https://eslint.org/) static code analysis on all javascript files for Aura and LWC components
+- Run all [Jest](https://jestjs.io/) tests for LWC components

 ## Prerequisites